 Crisis Response & Intervention: Responding to Tragedy

 Our thoughts and prayers are with all those who are impacted by tragedy.
 We have compiled Crisis Response Resources to assist you in working with students, schools, families and communities following a heartbreaking event.
 Resources are also included for crisis response planning and prevention as well as links to numerous organizations that can also provide resources and supports.
 We hope they will be of some help.
-Please feel free to call if we can be of assistance.
-800-588-4149.

 Do You Need Funding Following a Crisis?